-- Sodium Hyaluronate – Has all the benefits of hyaluronic acid, with one extra advantage – it’s more easily absorbed than hyaluronic acid.
+- Sodium Hyaluronate - Has all the benefits of hyaluronic acid, with an extra advantage – it’s more easily absorbed than hyaluronic acid.
 Has the ability to bind and hold onto significant amounts of water.

-- Glycerin, used as a lubricant and humectant.
+- Glycerin - used as a lubricant and humectant.
 Glycerin attracts water to skin and helps skin to feel softer and smoother.

-- Trolamine, helps calm inflammation.
+- Trolamine - helps calm inflammation.

-- Soluble Collagen, Increases the moisture content of the skin.
+- Soluble Collagen,- increases the moisture content of the skin.

 Tretinoin enhances and boosts natural skin renewal in at least 3 major ways.

 - Tretinoin is proven to stimulate new skin cell growth

 - Rebuild elastin

 Tretinoin Gel vs Tretinoin Cream